-The minimum threshold subsidence rate may be reconsidered if additional information becomes available on the sensitivity of existing infrastructure on subsidence and for consistency with neighboring subbasins.
+This threshold may require modification in the future if residual subsidence continues to be seen approaching the 20-year GSP implementation period.
+Further, the minimum threshold subsidence rate may be reconsidered if additional information becomes available on the sensitivity of existing infrastructure on subsidence and for consistency with neighboring subbasins.

-The Merced GSP will continue to coordinate efforts with surrounding subbasins to develop regional and local solutions to subsidence occurring in the Merced, Chowchilla, and Delta-Mendota Subbasins (described further in Section 4.9.7 - Plan to Fill Data Gaps, Subsidence Monitoring Network).
-The County of Merced is currently funding a project to study the potential impacts of moving pumping from below the Corcoran Clay to above the Corcoran Clay.
-This analysis is intended to facilitate relocating pumping to above the Corcoran Clay layer while meeting the requirements of Merced County's Groundwater Ordinance and is described further in the Projects and Management Actions section.
+The Merced GSP will continue to coordinate efforts with surrounding subbasins to develop regional and local solutions to subsidence occurring in the Merced, Chowchilla, and Delta-Mendota Subbasins (described further in Section 4.9.8 - Plan to Fill Data Gaps, Subsidence Monitoring Network).
+The County of Merced is currently fundeding a project to study the potential impacts of moving pumping from below the Corcoran Clay to above the Corcoran Clay.
+This analysis is intended to has helped to facilitate relocating pumping to above the Corcoran Clay layer while meeting the requirements of Merced County's Groundwater Ordinance and is described further in the GSAs' Projects and Management Actions section tracking system.
 The Projects and Management Actions section also discusses installation of monitoring stations to better characterize subsidence and the relationship of subsidence to groundwater pumping activities.